Why buy a house in Monroe County, Michigan?

 Monroe County combines comfort with convenience, which is why this region is the perfect place to call home.
-From lake-shore living to urban, woodland and farm communities, Monroe County has a setting that’s right for you.
+From lakeshore living to urban, woodland and farm communities, Monroe County has a setting that’s right for you.
 Homes are centrally located in the Great Lakes region with two major expressways to get you where you need to go.
-Find the State of Ohio to the South and Lake Erie to the East.
+This is why you should buy a house in Monroe County, MI.
+You will find the State of Ohio to the South and Lake Erie to the East.
 Canada, too, is only a short drive away.

 Despite the proximity to large cities such as Dearborn, Detroit, Ann Arbor, and Toledo, Monroe County’s resident are spread out over a large, primarily country landscape, making it peaceful and safe while providing easy access to entertainment, job opportunities and travel.
 Simply put, Monroe County is a pleasant place to live—a great mix.
 And we welcome you!